Pipariyah/responsive-logger/readme.md

-# responsive-logger
+# Responsive Logger

-`responsive-logger` is a versatile logging library designed to work seamlessly in both Node.js and browser environments.
+`responsive-logger` is a versatile logging library crafted to seamlessly operate in both Node.js and browser environments.

 ## Installation

-You can install `responsive-logger` via npm:
+You can easily install `responsive-logger` via npm:

 ```bash
 npm install responsive-logger
 ```

-or using yarn:
+Alternatively, if you prefer using yarn:

 ```bash
 yarn add responsive-logger